Borussia Dortmund leaves in the air if Haaland will go to Real Madrid

 He stated that as with Robert Lewandowski, also in the case of Erling “I would like to be proud sometime, if he eventually wins the Champions League.”

 “I personally think it would do him good to stay in the Bundesliga for a bit.
-Raiola is such a clever boy, he already knows what he’s doing,” he concluded.
+Raiola is such a clever boy that he already knows what he’s doing,” he concluded.

 .